GENERAL COMMERCIAL TERMS

 1.1.
-These General Commercial Terms (hereinafter the “Commercial Terms”) of commercial company FRESHLABELS s.r.o., registered office: Prague 1, Panská 1308/9, Postal Code 110 00, identification number: 22793593, registered in the Commercial Register of the Municipal Court in Prague, File No. C 267724 (hereinafter the “seller”) regulate, in accordance with the provisions of Section 1751, paragraph 1, Act No. 89/2012 Coll., Civil Code (hereinafter the “Civil Code”), the mutual rights and obligations of the Contracting Parties arising in relation to, or on the basis of a purchase agreement (hereinafter the “purchase agreement”) concluded between the seller and a natural person (hereinafter the “buyer”) via the internet store of the seller.
-The internet store is operated by the seller on the website at www.freshlabels.cz or www.freshlabels.com (hereinafter the “website”) via a website interface (hereinafter the “web interface of the store”).
-The seller shall not conclude a purchase agreement the subject of which is (are) repeated fulfilment.
-Each purchase agreement is concluded for a definite period of time (until the payment and delivery of goods to the buyer).
-The subject of fulfilment pursuant to the purchase agreement is not any digital content.
+These General Commercial Terms (hereinafter the “Commercial Terms”) of commercial company FRESHLABELS s.r.o., registered office: Milady Horákové 452/11 170 00 Praha 7 - Holešovice, identification number: 22793593, registered in the Commercial Register of the Municipal Court in Prague, File No. C 267724 (hereinafter the “Seller”) regulate, in accordance with the provisions of Section 1751, Paragraph 1, Act No. 89/2012 Coll., Civil Code (hereinafter the “Civil Code”), the mutual rights and obligations of the Contracting Parties arising in relation to, or on the basis of a purchase agreement (hereinafter the “Purchase Agreement”) concluded between the Seller and a natural person (hereinafter the “Buyer”) via the internet store of the Seller.
+The internet store is operated by the Seller on the website at www.freshlabels.cz, www.freshlabels.sk, www.freshlabels.de or www.freshlabels.com (hereinafter the “Website”) via a website interface (hereinafter the “Web Interface of the Store”).
+The Seller shall not conclude a Purchase Agreement the subject of which is (are) repeated fulfilment.
+Each Purchase Agreement is concluded for a definite period of time (until the payment to the Seller and delivery of goods to the Buyer).
+The subject of fulfilment pursuant to the Purchase Agreement is not any digital content.

 1.2.
-The Commercial Terms do not relate to events where an entity who intends to purchase goods from the seller is a legal entity or entity that, when ordering goods, acts within its business activities or within its independent practice of profession.
+The Commercial Terms do not relate to events where an entity who intends to purchase goods from the Seller is a legal entity or an entity that, when ordering goods, acts within its business activities or within its independent practice of profession.

 1.5.
-The seller may amend or supplement the wording of the Commercial Terms.
-Amendments or supplements shall become valid on the day of their publication on Freshlabels.cz.
+The Seller may amend or supplement the wording of the Commercial Terms.
+Amendments or supplements shall become valid on the day of their publication on the Website.
 This provision shall not affect the rights and obligations established for the period of effect of the prior wording of the Commercial Terms.

 2. USER ACCOUNT

 2.1.
-The buyer may access his or her user interface based on the registration of the buyer on the website.
-The buyer may order goods from his or her user interface (hereinafter the “user account”).
-If enabled by the web interface of the store, the buyer may also order goods without registration directly from the web interface of the store.
+The Buyer may access their user interface based on the registration of the Buyer on the Website.
+The Buyer may order goods from their user interface (hereinafter the “User Account”).
+If enabled by the Web Interface of the Store, the Buyer may also order goods without registration directly from the Web Interface of the Store.

 2.5.
-The seller may cancel the user account in particular if the buyer does not use his or her user account for more than 5 years, or if the buyer breaches its obligations from the purchase agreement (including the Commercial Terms).
+The Seller may cancel the User Account in particular if the Buyer does not use their User Account for more than 5 years, or if the Buyer breaches its obligations from the Purchase Agreement (including the Commercial Terms).

 3. CONCLUDING A PURCHASE AGREEMENT

 3.1.
-The web interface of the store contains information about goods, including the prices of individual goods.
-The goods prices are specified including value added tax and all related fees, with the exception of the costs for delivering the goods (shipping, postage).
-The goods prices and offer of goods shall remain valid for as long as they are displayed in the web interface of the store.
-The seller reserves the right to continuously update the offer of goods and the price of goods according to its business and operational needs.
-This provision does not restrict the possibility of seller to conclude a purchase agreement for individually negotiated terms.
+The Web Interface of the Store contains information about goods, including the prices of individual goods.
+The goods' prices are specified including value-added tax and all related fees, with the exception of the costs for delivering the goods (shipping, postage).
+The goods' prices and the offer of the goods shall remain valid for as long as they are displayed on the Web Interface of the Store.
+The Seller reserves the right to continuously update the offer of goods and the price of goods according to its business and operational needs.
+This provision does not restrict the possibility for the Seller to conclude a Purchase Agreement for individually negotiated terms.

 3.2.
 The web interface of the store also contains information on the costs associated with the packaging and delivery of the goods.
 The information on the costs associated with the packaging and delivery of the goods specified in the web interface of the store shall only apply when the goods are delivered in the Czech Republic.